 If You Invested $1000 Over The Past 5 Years In This Stock, Here's How Much You Would Have Today

-Agilent Technologies (NYSE:A) has outperformed the market over the past 5 years by 11.51% on an annualized basis.
+NIO (NYSE:NIO) has outperformed the market over the past 5 years by 19.96% on an annualized basis.

-Buying $1,000.00 In A: 5 years ago, an investor could have purchased 22.01 shares of Agilent Technologies at the time with $1,000.00.
-This investment in A would have produced an average annual return of 27.27%.
-Currently, Agilent Technologies has a market capitalization of $46.71 billion.
+Buying $1,000 In NIO: 5 years ago, an investor could have purchased 151.52 shares of NIO at the time with $1,000.
+This investment in NIO would have produced an average annual return of 35.43%.
+Currently, NIO has a market capitalization of $47.83 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.